apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/tools.md

 ## target

-The `target` command allows you to manage the BlackBerry device(s) or simulator that you will use to test your app.
+The `target` command allows you to manage the BlackBerry device(s) or emulator that you will use to test your app.
 You can add or remove a target, or set a target as the default target.

 ### Add a target